aerisarn/HBT2Skyrim/README.md

 # HBT2Skyrim
-Post Process tool that uses AssetCC2 and hkxcmd to export a an havok project from HBT6.6 tool directly to skyrim
+Post Process tool that uses AssetCC2 and hkxcmd to export an havok project from HBT6.6 tool directly to skyrim

 PREREQUISITES: